uptick-dev/downtick/GUIDE.md

-# Uptick Reporter - Complete Guide
+# Downtick - Complete Guide

-A self-contained desktop application for generating weekly variance reports from the Uptick API.
+A self-contained desktop application for generating weekly variance reports.

 ## Table of Contents